 I exhaled a sigh of relief as I finally found my balance on top of the fence surrounding a bull riding ring.
 It’s been years since I last climbed a fence, let alone found myself perched up on one for a better view.
-But as I looked around, spotting dozens of locals young and old seated on the fence all around the ring my hesitations melted away.
+But as I looked around, spotting dozens of locals, young and old, seated on the fence all around the ring, my hesitations melted away.
 I quickly realized that these were THE BEST seats in the house!

-“I love fiestas!” said my future sister in law, Jessica, as she took a seat beside me at the top of the fence.
+“I love fiestas!” said my future sister-in-law, Jessica, as she took a seat beside me at the top of the fence.
 “So much has changed in Costa Rica over time.
 It is much more touristy now than it was 25 years ago when I was growing up here.
-But despite all the development and all the changes, sitting here I feel like I’m 6 years old again.
+But despite all the development and all the changes, sitting here, I feel like I’m 6 years old again.
 It’s the same town, the same people, and the same fiesta experience I know and love!”

 Her enthusiasm was contagious.
 I was excited, I was nervous, but more than anything, I felt incredibly privileged.
-Aside from a few ex-pats, myself, and a few of our friends there were no other “gringos” at the fiestas that night.
+Aside from a few expats, myself, and a few of our friends, there were no other “gringos” at the fiestas that night.
 I was about to take part in the most authentic Costa Rican experience!

 “TORRO NUMERO UNO!”- shouted a male voice over the PA, just as the 5 person Mariachi band behind us broke into a loud drum roll.
-The gate swung opened and the first bull leaped out from behind the door.
+The gate swung open, and the first bull leaped out from behind the door.
 He jerked and jolted in an attempt to shake off the visibly amateur rider on top of him.
-A few seconds of ooo’ing and aah’ing from the audience and the rider lost his balance and fell off the bull.
-The crowd erupted in a loud cheer overpowered only by the loud tunes of the Mariachi band.
+After a few seconds of ooo’ing and aah’ing from the audience, the rider lost his balance and fell off the bull.
+The crowd erupted in a loud cheer, overpowered only by the loud tunes of the Mariachi band.
 The bull, distracted by the local matadors, was now searching for a new target.

-Each night we watched between 10-15 bulls in the ring, some were entertaining and harmless, others aggressive, smart, and downright scary!
+Each night, we watched between 10-15 bulls in the ring; some were entertaining and harmless, others aggressive, smart, and downright scary!
 There’s been a few too many incidents at these bull riding competitions over the years.
-Riders, runners, and matadors have been seriously injured and some have even lost their lives as a result of the wrong step, a bad fall, or a fatal mistake.
+Riders, runners, and matadors have been seriously injured, and some have even lost their lives as a result of the wrong step, a bad fall, or a fatal mistake.

 Yet, despite the stories and numerous close calls we all witnessed on the field that day, some spectators craved that adrenaline feeling.
 Unfortunately for me, Max was one of them.